smujacic/muna/README.md

 ## Installation

 Application is separate in two segments.
 Api gateway and microservice.
-To setup project, you need to go to the each of that directory (app/api-gateway and app/service-muna) and execute this few commands.
+To setup project, you need to go to the each of that directory (app/api-gateway and app/service-muna) and execute this command.

 ```bash
 $ yarn install
 ```

 ## Running the app

+After package installation, you can run app with one of these commands.

 ```bash
 # development